drouu/dragonvale-sandbox/README.md

 ## license

-released to the public domain.
+this code is released to the public domain.

 http://creativecommons.org/publicdomain/zero/1.0/